Lawn Care Tips

 People often think the more frequent they water their lawn and landscaping, the healthier and greener it will be.
 However watering your lawn daily, 10-15 minutes per zone, can actually cause damage to your lawn.
 Watering lightly every day or every other day will cause surface rooting, diseases, and an overall unhealthy lawn.
 As a rule of thumb, we recommend that our customers water their lawn for 30 to 45 minutes per zone but only a few times per week.
 Deep infrequent watering is best since it will help the lawn develope a strong deep root system.
 The watering zone for your landscaping and shrub areas should also receive deep infrequent waterings.

-The best time to water your lawn and landscaping is between 3am and 7am.
+The best time to water your lawn and landscaping is between 3 am and 7 am.
 This is because of the cooler air, the water will not evaporate as quickly compared to water in the middle of the day.
-Watering late in the evening around 5pm and 6pm will leave water sitting on your lawn overnight and creates a perfect condition for a fungus to grow.
+Watering late in the evening will leave the grass wet overnight and creates a perfect condition for a fungus to grow.

 In the Berkeley Heights, New Providence, Summit and surrounding areas, your irrigation system should be turned on in mid to late May.
-It should be scheduled to run one day per week, then increase the days as we go into the summer season, at which point you should be watering every other day.
-Our goal during the summer is to water deep and infrequent, creating a deep root system and a stronger lawn.
+It should be scheduled to run one day per week, then increase the days as we go into the summer season.
+Again, our goal is to water deep and infrequent.
 If your lawn needs more water in the heat of the summer, increase your zone times to 45 minutes or more per zone.
 During the summer, we suggest 1 ½” of water per week, you can measure this by placing a bowl outside and determine how much water your system is putting out.
 As fall begins to set in, we suggest cutting back on watering to one day per week into late September, then stop all watering around the middle of October.